-The proposed DMIS consists of an ex ante demand management innovation allowance (DMIA) to be provided as a fixed amount at the commencement of each regulatory year.
-The total amount recoverable under the allowance within a regulatory control period will be capped at an amount broadly proportionate to the size of the DNSP's average annual revenue requirements in the previous regulatory control period, and distributed evenly across each regulatory year of the regulatory control period.
-The AER proposes this amount to be \$400 000 for Aurora Energy.
+The proposed DMIS consists of several elements.
+First, it involves an ex ante demand management innovation allowance (DMIA) to be provided as a fixed amount at the commencement of each regulatory year.
+The total amount recoverable under the allowance within a regulatory control period will be capped at an amount broadly proportionate to the size of the DNSPs' average annual revenue requirements in the previous regulatory control period, and distributed evenly across each regulatory year of the regulatory control period.
+The proposed DMIA for each Victorian DNSP is outlined in the framework and approach preliminary positions paper for the Victorian DNSPs.

 The demand management innovation allowance will be provided on a use-it-or-lose-it basis, and is in addition to any opex and capex allowances for demand management projects approved in the AER's distribution determination for a DNSP.
-The DMIA is part of the DMIS, which can be applied alone or on conjunction with the foregone revenue component of the DMIS.
+The DMIA is part of the DMIS, which can be applied alone or in conjunction with the foregone revenue component of the DMIS.